randomtable/Sec/README.md

 Let me know what you think, any suggestions / corrections / additions are welcome.

-This software does not want to be a solution to all security problems (also because it would be a utopia), but wants to be a piece of the puzzle to help the PA in the security issue, which lately is making a lot of talk.
+This software does not want to be a solution to all security problems (also because it would be a utopia), but wants to be a piece of the puzzle to help users in the security issue, which lately is making a lot of talk.